Nada El Hage

 Nada El Hage (Arabic: ندى الحاج) is a Lebanese poet, writer, and journalist.
-Some of her poems have been translated and published in French, Spanish and German anthologies.
+Some of her poems have been translated and published in French, Spanish, Italian, English and German anthologies.

 Biography

 She co-translated along with the Lebanese writer May Menassa the poetical works of the late Nadia Tueni, "Sentimental Archives of the Lebanese War".

 In 2001, El Hage's poems were translated and published in the contemporary anthology “The poetry of Arab women”, edited by the researcher Nathalie Handal, and translated into Italian and published in a contemporary anthology edited by Valentina Colombo.

 Her book Veils of passion was translated by Valentina Colombo and to Persian by Mohammad Hamadi.